pulumi/pulumi-docker-build/provider/internal/embed/image-examples.md

 using System.Collections.Generic;
 using System.Linq;
 using Pulumi;
-using Docker = Pulumi.Docker;
+using Dockerbuild = Pulumi.Dockerbuild;

 return await Deployment.RunAsync(() =>
 {
-    var image = new Docker.Buildx.Image("image", new()
+    var image = new Dockerbuild.Image("image", new()
     {
-        Context = new Docker.Buildx.Inputs.BuildContextArgs
+        Context = new Dockerbuild.Inputs.BuildContextArgs
         {
             Location = "app",
         },
         Push = true,
         Registries = new[]
         {
-            new Docker.Buildx.Inputs.RegistryAuthArgs
+            new Dockerbuild.Inputs.RegistryArgs
             {
                 Address = "docker.io",
                 Password = dockerHubPassword,